 - Moral Values: These include: ethical values, respect for others’ space and rights, keeping promises, avoiding unnecessary conflicts with others, avoiding escapes and dishonesty, acknowledging and appreciating people, and encouraging them to work.

 - Universal Values: Universal values define what it is to be human.
-Life, joy, fraternity, love, sympathy, service, and truth, are examples of universal values.
+Life, joy, fraternity, love, empathy, service, and truth, are examples of universal values.